 2-3 Credits 13 weeks

 Provides individualized instruction on the drum set with an emphasis on Swing, Afro Cuban, Afro Brazilian, Rock and Funk styles.
 Lessons involve basic rudiments, drum set chart reading, time feels, improvisation, rhythm section playing and creative soloing.
 Polyrhythms and odd meters are studied as well as the influx of world rhythms on jazz.

 The Free Bridge Quintet is the official faculty jazz quintet of the University of Virginia McIntire Department of Music.
-It features Jeff Decker on saxophones, Robert Jospé on the drums, Wells Hanley on piano, Peter Spaar on bass, and John D’earth on trumpet and flugelhorn.
+It features Jeff Decker on saxophones, Robert Jospé on the drums, Butch Taylor on piano, Peter Spaar on bass, and John D’earth on trumpet and flugelhorn.
 The members of the Free Bridge Quintet are all long-standing members of a deep, Central Virginia jazz community.
 One can see and hear them in many different venues playing their original music.
-When these five musicians founded the Free Bridge Quintet in 1997, they brought to the bandstand a wealth of shared performance and a long experience of exploring each other’s compositions and musical concepts.
+Founded in 1997, the FBQ brought to the bandstand a wealth of shared performance and a long experience of exploring each other’s compositions and musical concepts.

 Visit our official website at: